Kinga Surma: Political career

-2014 Toronto Municipal Election

 Surma ran for City Councillor in Ward 5 in the 2014 Toronto municipal election and placed second with 13.9% of the vote.

-2018 Ontario General Election
+2018 Ontario general election

 Surma won the contested PC nomination in the riding of Etobicoke Centre in November 2016.
 It was alleged that then former City Councillor Doug Ford intimidated her opponent in favour of Surma.
 Further controversies regarding the election followed as Ford was accused of breaking party rules by purchasing party memberships to secure voters for the election of Surma.
 This came after the release of an audio recording of Ford recruiting members with Surma, claiming memberships are free despite voting being only open to party members who pay a membership fee.
 PC party chair Walied Soliman cleared Ford of wrongdoing in 2018.

 Surma ran in the 2018 Ontario general election and won her riding of Etobicoke Centre with 42.67% of the vote.

 Member of Provincial Parliament

 Surma presented her first successful motion in her first year in government in support of the Toronto Catholic School Board's International Languages Program (ILP).
 In 2019 a nepotism scandal drew criticism from within the Conservative Party when it came to light her father, Miroslaw Surma, was working a policy adviser to Economic Development Minister Vic Fedeli.

 Surma sought funding for a new Toronto Catholic District School Board school in her riding.
 On August 27, 2020 she announced provincial funding to replace the Buttonwood hill school.
 On October 30, 2020 she announced a $26.4 million investment to build a new Catholic Secondary School in Etobicoke Centre and $36 million of funding for the refurbishment of Bishop Allen Academy.

 In the summer of 2022, Surma worked with Polish-Canadian residents in Toronto to successfully preserve the Polish Festival on Roncesvalles Ave after the local Business Improvement Association proposed to change the naming of the festival excluding "Polish" into the festival.
 Surma and residents gained support from the Polish Government demanding the BIA to preserve the Polish name, and Polish heritage of the festival on Roncesvalles Ave.